LemuelBurke/Android-NFL-Super-Fan-App/2-requirements.md

 - Home
 - Teams
 - News

+With additional subpages such which accessed through general use of the app such as:
 - Settings

-With additional subpages such as:
 - Statistics
 - Schedules
 - etc.